-- 1. Three middle school or higher courses in English/Language Arts (ELA) - 2.
-Three middle school or higher courses in mathematics. - 3.
+- 1. Three middle school or higher courses in English.
+These courses shall emphasize literature, composition and technical text. - 2.
+Three middle school or higher courses in mathematics.
+Each middle school must offer at least one high-school-level mathematics course for which students may earn high school credit. - 3.
 Three middle school or higher courses in social studies, one semester of which must include the study of state and federal government and civics education. - 4.
 Three middle school or higher courses in science. - 5.
-One course in career and education planning. - 6.
-Beginning with the 2015-2016 school year, in order to be promoted to the 9th grade, a student must participate in the Civics End of Course Exam unless state approved qualifying circumstances allow otherwise. - 6.
-If a student scores Level 1 or up to mid-Level 2 on the statewide, ELA assessment, then the following year the student must enroll in and complete a remedial course or a content area course in which remediation strategies are incorporated into course content delivery. - 7.
-If a student scores Level 1 or up to mid-Level 2 on the statewide, standardized mathematics assessment, then the following year the student must receive remediation, which may be integrated into the student's required mathematics courses.

-- 8. Students who do not meet promotion requirements may be provided the opportunity to participate in an alternative instructional program.
+One course in career and education planning to be completed by the end of 8th grade.
+The course must result in a completed personalized academic and career plan for the student.
+(Section 1003.4156, F.S.) - 6.
+Beginning with the 2015-2016 school year, in order to be promoted to the 9th grade, a student must participate and receive an applicable score on the Civics End of Course Exam unless state approved qualifying circumstances allow otherwise. - 7.
+If a student scores Level 1 or up to mid-Level 2 on the statewide, standardized Reading assessment or, when implemented, the ELA assessment, then the following year the student must enroll in and complete a remedial course or a content area course in which remediation strategies are incorporated into course content delivery. - 8.
+If a student scores Level 1 or up to mid-Level 2 on the statewide, standardized mathematics assessment, then the following year the student must receive remediation, which may be integrated into the student's required mathematics courses. - 9.
+Students who do not meet promotion requirements may be provided the opportunity to participate in an alternative instructional program.
 The program provides intensive academic assistance through the use of a prescriptive curriculum, increased parental involvement and increased personal accountability.
-This program will take into consideration: - the individual student's academic needs - the student's attendance - the student's performance on district administered assessment instruments. - Mid-year promotion will be permitted within the middle grade levels upon review of the student's school records to include state assessment results and attainment of satisfactory grades in courses needed for promotion to 9th grade. - 01.
-Refer to the Exceptional Student Education § for students with disabilities.
+This program will take into consideration: - the individual student's academic needs - the student's attendance

+- the student's performance on district administered assessment instruments. - 10.
+Mid-year promotion will be permitted within the middle grade levels upon review of the student's school records to include state assessment results and attainment of satisfactory grades in courses needed for promotion to 9th grade. - 11.
+Refer to the Exceptional Student Education Section for students with disabilities.